colchapm/currency-exchanger/README.md

 * _webpack 4.39.3_
 * _webpack-cli 3.3.8_
 * _webpack-dev-server 3.11.2_
+* _dotenv-webpack 2.0.0_

 ## Description

-This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.
+This project utilizes asynchronous code and API calls to create a currency exchange application.
+A user should be able to enter an amount (in USD) and then specify another currency to convert to.
+The user should see the total amount they entered in converted currency.
+This application allows the user to choose from five different types of currency to convert to.
+If the API call results in an error or the query repsonse doesn't include the chosen currency, the user should receive a notification with an error message.

 ## Setup/Installation Requirements

 * _Open the terminal on your local machine_
 * _If [Node.js](https://nodejs.org/en/) and [Node Package Manager (npm)](https://www.npmjs.com/) are not installed on your local device, follow the instructions [here](https://www.learnhowtoprogram.com/intermediate-javascript/getting-started-with-javascript/installing-node-js)_
 * _Navigate to the directory inside of which you wish to house this project_
-* _Clone this project with the following command  `$ git clone <https://github.com/colchapm/project_name>`_
+* _Clone this project with the following command  `$ git clone <https://github.com/colchapm/currency-exchanger>`_
-* _Navigate to the top level of the repository with the command `$ cd project_name`_
+* _Navigate to the top level of the repository with the command `$ cd currency-exchanger`_
+* _Visit the [ExchangeRate-API](https://www.exchangerate-api.com/).
+Input your email address and click the "Get Free Key" button_
+* _You will be prompted to create an account with your email, first name and a password.
+Agree to the terms os use and click "Get Started!"_
+* _Navigate back to the top level of your repository and create a .env file with the command `$ touch .env`_
+* _Place your API token in the .env with the sytnax: `API_KEY='your api key here'`_
 * _Recreate project environment and install required dependencies with terminal command `$ npm install`_
 * _Create production environment with terminal command `$ npm run build`_
 * Open project in a development server in the browswer of your choice with the command `$ npm run start`_